You are here

 Parents should contact the private schools directly to find out the status of a Choice application.
 A list of participating private schools and their contact information is available on the https://dpi.wi.gov/choice webpage.

-MPCP and RPCP schools must inform parents (a) how many Choice program slots are open by grade level; (b) the date, if necessary, of a lottery to select Choice students if more applications are received than there are Choice slots available; and (c) within 60 days of the end of the open application period during which the student's application is received, whether or not the student has been accepted into the Choice program.
-MPCP and RPCP schools must notify the parent of each applicant of their acceptance or nonacceptance via mail or email.
+Schools must inform parents within 60 days of the end of the open application period during which the student's application is received, whether or not the student has been accepted into the Choice program.
+Choice schools must notify the parent of each applicant of their acceptance or nonacceptance via mail or email.

-If a MPCP or RPCP student is placed on the waiting list, the notice of non-acceptance must indicate the student’s place on the waiting list.
+If a student is placed on the waiting list, the notice of non-acceptance must indicate the student is on the waiting list.
 If the school rejects a student application, the notice of non-acceptance must include the reason why the student was not accepted.
 Parents of students offered a Choice seat at the school must confirm their acceptance and indicate whether or not their students will attend the school.

 8. When are the open application periods for the Choice Programs?

-Open application periods vary by Choice program.
-Each school decides in which of the months listed below it will accept MPCP and RPCP student applications.
-All schools have the same open application period for WPCP students.
+Each school decides in which of the months listed below it will accept MPCP, RPCP and WPCP student applications.
 Applicants must submit the Choice application online and give proof of eligibility to each school they apply to during the school’s open application period in which they apply.
 Parents are encouraged to apply during the school’s earliest open application period.
-See the list of participating MPCP and RPCP schools and their application periods at dpi.wi.gov/choice.
+See the list of participating schools and their application periods at dpi.wi.gov/choice.

 MPCP Open Application Periods